A complete tutorial on how to add location search in WordPress.

 So, let’s start with the theme installation.

-Your first step is to install the ExpertHive theme.
+Your first step is to install ExpertHive, a service marketplace WordPress theme.
 Navigate to the Appearance > Themes > Add New page and click on the “Upload Theme” button.
 Then you need to select the theme ZIP file to upload and proceed by installing and activating it.